-The Easter holiday usually brings along an abundance of hard boiled eggs.
-My Sweet 'n Tangy egg salad sandwich recipe is the perfect use for them!
-My version is packed with protein and great taste, but it's lower in fat and calories than traditional egg salad.
+This egg salad recipe is the perfect use for your leftover Easter eggs!
+This sweet ‘n tangy version is packed with protein and great taste, but it’s lower in fat and calories than traditional egg salad.
 Come on in to the virtual kitchen and let me show you how easy this sandwich is to make!

-I wasn't sure if Dave used Twitter or not, but they have a fabulous social media manager, so I was hopeful that he'd get the message, and he did.
-What I didn't realize, though, is that Frieda's had a nice surprise up their sleeve for both Dave and I. Look what they Tweeted back to me the next day:
+I wasn’t sure if Dave used Twitter or not, but Festival Foods has a fabulous social media manager, so I was hopeful that he’d get the message, and he did.
+What I didn’t realize, though, is that Frieda’s had a nice surprise up their sleeve for both Dave and I. Look what they Tweeted back to me the next day:

 — Frieda’s Produce (@FriedasProduce) April 3, 2014